 This is one of several "Safe Zones" located on your map, where players will report in for various aspects, such as completing quests, respawning, asking questions, etc.

-You will be able to complete various tasks and encounters for various Quest Characters roaming about.
+You will be able to complete quests for various Quest Characters roaming about.
 An active Quest Character with their court symbols will have at least one quest active that will change throughout the day.
 Anyone can take and complete any number of quests from any character.
-A quest expires after its designated time period passes and can only be completed once.
-Return to the quest giver or the Adventurer’s Guild to verify a quest’s completion.
+A quest expires after its designated quest block passes and can only be completed once.
+Return to the quest giver to verify a quest’s completion.

-Quest Characters may also have Intel that can be inquired about, which detail limited time quests to complete.
-However, only one party can claim the rewards of these events and its completion can be reported to the quest’s Reeve.
+Quest Characters also have Intel that can be inquired about, which detail limited time monster bounty quests.
+When these monsters would normally die, they instead recover their wounds and abilities before becoming Invulnerable for 10 seconds, requiring for the monster to be killed three times to be defeated.
+However, only one party can claim the rewards of these monsters and its completion can only be reported to the encounter’s Reeve.

-Travel to the Adventurer’s Guild to turn in your completed quests events for Gold and court reputation.
+Travel to the Adventurer’s Guild to turn in your completed quests for Gold and court reputation.
+Whichever court has the most reputation at the end of each day will receive a point.

-There will also be scheduled battle game "Quest Events", which increases your court’s reputation at the Adventurer’s Guild upon participation.
+There will also be scheduled quest battle game, which increases your court’s reputation at the Adventurer’s Guild upon participation.
+War battle games will grant points for the winning court of each battle game.

 Players may choose to form a team of up to 5 players, called a “party.”
 Any quest you collect can be completed with the help of your party and they get the quest rewards if they are present for its completion.
-Quests gained from gathering Intel are to be completed as a party and all party members receive its quest rewards, even if party members were not present for its completion.
+Monster bounty quests are to be completed as a party and all party members receive its quest rewards, even if party members were not present for its completion.

 Players can exchange party members from their party, but no changes may be made once a quest block has begun.